 Climate model simulations of the Earth's past typically include radiative forcing from stratospheric aerosol, based on direct observations or deduced from proxies (section 6.1.1).
-For example, CMIP experiments simulating the historical (1850-present) and millennium (1000-2000 Common Era) periods have used reconstructions of stratospheric aerosol.
+For example, CMIP experiments simulating the historical (1850-present) and millennium (1000-2000 CE) periods have used reconstructions of stratospheric aerosol.
 Since the variability of stratospheric aerosol is dominated by volcanic eruptions, most analysis of stratospheric aerosol has focused on the volcanic impact.
-An increasing number of model studies have been published, which not only accounted for the volcanic impact on temperature and
+An increasing number of model studies have been published, that not only accounted for the volcanic impact on temperature and on atmospheric dynamics and composition, but also on the hydrological cycle [e.g., Haywood et al., 2013; Iles et al., 2013; Zanchettin et al., 2012; Zanchettin et al., 2013], marine and terrestrial biogeochemistry [e.g., Brovkin et al., 2010; Frölicher et al., 2011; Segschneider et al., 2013], and the cryosphere [e.g., Miller et al., 2012; Berdahl and Robock, 2013; Zanchettin et al., 2014].
+A number of review papers give an overview of the current scientific understanding of volcanic-climate interactions [e.g., Cole-Dai, 2010; Timmreck, 2012].